Endogen/Telegram-Bauer-Bot/README.md

 - __webhook - privkey_path__: Required only for webhook mode.
 Path to private key  (.pem file).
 - __webhook - cert_path__: Required only for webhook mode.
 Path to certificate (.pem file).
 - __webhook - url__: Required only for webhook mode.
 URL under which the bot is hosted.
-- __database__ - __use_db__: If `true` then a new database file (SQLite) will be generated in the `data` folder.
-If `false`, no database will be used.
+- __database__ - __use_db__: If `true` then new database files (SQLite) will be created if a plugin tries to execute some SQL statements.
+If `false`, no databases will be used.

 ### token.json
 This file holds the Telegram bot token.
 You have to provide one and you will get it in a conversation with Telegram bot [@BotFather](https://t.me/BotFather) while registering your bot.

+If you don't want to provide the token in a file then you have two other options:
+- Provide it as a command line argument: `-tkn <your token>`
+- Provide it as an input on the command line (**MOST SECURE**): `--input-tkn`

 ## Starting
-In order to run the bot you need to execute it with Python.
+In order to run the bot you need to execute it with the Python interpreter.
 If you don't have any idea where to host the bot, take a look at [Where to host Telegram Bots](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Where-to-host-Telegram-Bots).
 Services like [Heroku](https://www.heroku.com) (free) will work fine.
 You can also run the script locally on your own computer for testing purposes.

 ### Prerequisites
 ##### Python version
 You have to use at least __Python 3.7__ to execute the scripts.
 Everything else is not supported.

 ##### Installing needed modules from `Pipfile`
 Install all needed Python modules automatically with [Pipenv](https://pipenv.readthedocs.io).
-You have to be in the root folder of the bot - on the same level as the `Pipfile`:
+You have to be in the root folder of the bot - in the same directory as the `Pipfile`:

 ```shell
 pipenv install
 ```

 ##### Installing needed modules from `requirements.txt`
 This is an alternative way to install all needed Python modules.
-If done this way, every installed module will be available for every other Python script you run.
-Installing modules globally is only recommended if you know what you are doing:
+If you installed them already from the Pipfile then you can skip this section.
+If done this way, every installed module will be globally available to every other Python script you run.

 1. Generate `requirements.txt` from `Pipfile`